 Over the past 40 years ESP has shown considerable growth in both turnover and stock holding and today the company has 9 branches throughout South Africa.

-ESP originally started it’s business to provide alternate parts for CAT earthmoving machines.
+ESP originally started it’s business to provide alternate parts for Caterpillar earthmoving machines.
 The company has since expanded into diesel engine parts to meet the needs of operators of Komatsu, Volvo, Cummins and Detroit engines.

 In addition, the company offers a broad range of multi brand ground engaging tools (G.E.T) such as grader blades, cutting edges and end bits, bucket tips and adapters, ripper shanks, half arrow edges and bucket lips.
 ESP offers famous brand names such as MTG, ETE, TGW, Metisa and also its own ESP brand of G.E.T.

-Through the acquisition of Mayne and Allen in 1987, ESP acquired the Berco distributorship and entered the undercarriage market in South Africa.
+Through the acquisition of Mayne and Allen in 1987, ESP acquired the Berco undercarriage distributorship and entered the undercarriage market in South Africa.
 Berco, a German owned company who are based in Copparo, Italy is a world leader in the supply of crawler undercarriages.
 Later in 2003, ESP acquired AMT Services (Pty) Ltd, the ITM distributor of undercarriage who were based in Johannesburg, Cape Town and Durban.
 ESP, has since consolidated the AMT business into ESP and today remains the authorised distributor for Berco undercarriage.
 In 2012, ESP added the KBJ brand of undercarriage to its range.
 The KBJ brand is owned by Hoe Leong Corporation, who are based in Singapore and their range of KBJ brand undercarriage is manufactured by themselves in both Korea and China.
 ESP is the exclusive distributor for the KBJ undercarriage brand.

-The OEMs buy from their principles; ESP mainly purchases directly from manufacturers.
+The OEM buy from their principles; ESP mainly purchases directly from manufacturers.
 The length of the supply chain has a lot to do with the cost of the spare parts.
 ESP gains cost savings by shortening the supply channels.

 The buyer who is in the market to purchase a new machine should carefully assess the availability of parts.
 A buyer can be assured of a good deal on parts for machines which are well serviced in terms of OEM parts and equivalent replacement parts.
 Prices will be more competitive.
 Prices tend to be higher for parts for machines for which there is no alternative supply of parts.
 ESP believes that competition keeps OEM prices down.